Amy is a Provisional Psychologist and Animal Assisted Therapist at PAAW and Child's Play.

 Amy is excitedly awaiting the arrival of her newest team member, Harvey, who is a Golden Retriever expected in June 2018.

 Samantha first became involved in Dog Training when she met her Labrador - Sonny Banana - as a puppy.
 Through attending group training courses she fell in love with training and the relationship that is formed throughout the process.
 Of course, mistakes were made, and learned from!
 Samantha has been casually involved in dog sports such as tracking, dock diving and sheep herding.
 She has attended group training across multiple organisations, including Urban Dog Training; Positive Response Dog Training; All Paws Paradise; Team Work Dogs & Pine Rivers Dog Club.
-Having also attended the 5-day Therapy Dog Training Course through Lead The Way on two occasions and training 4 of her own dogs, Samantha has now become involved in Therapeutic Dog Training with clients and their dogs.
-The aim of this is to create a space where canine and human can build a strong bond based on trust and clear communication.
-Samantha completed the ACP Dog Trainers Course in July 2016 to further her dog training skill set.
-She is also currently enrolled in and completing a Certificate II in Animal Assisted Psychotherapy and the National Dog Training Certificate.
+Attending Therapy Dog Training to train 4 of her own dogs, Samantha has now become involved in Therapeutic Dog Training with clients and their dogs.
+The aim of this is to create a space where canine and human can build a strong bond based on trust and clear communication, whilst working on overcoming their individual challenges.
+Samantha completed the ACP Dog Trainers Course in July 2016 and to further her dog training skill set she is enrolled to complete the NDTF national dog trainers certificate by November 2018.
+She is also currently enrolled in and completing a Certificate II in Animal Assisted Psychotherapy through Animal Assisted Therapy Programs of Colorado (USA).

 Samantha is the President and co-Founder of Project P.A.W.S. a not-for-profit group which advocates for the welfare and wellbeing of all animals in their relationships with humans.
 One of their initiatives is the Queenslanders Against Dog Theft movement.
 To find out more about Project P.A.W.S. click here.